josephjohnjj/openmp_programming/README.md

 The `taskwait` construct dictates that the current task region remains suspended until the child tasks of the current task are completed.
 However, it does not indicate suspension until the descendants of the child tasks are finished.
 To synchronize tasks and their descendant tasks, you can enclose them within a `taskgroup` construct.

+26. The program [openmp_taskgroups.c](./openmp/openmp_taskgroups.c) demonstrates how you can use the `taskgroup` construct.

+### Exercise 5

+27. The program [exercise5.c](./openmp/exercise5.c) implements the [Cholesky Factorization](./applications/cholesky.md) without any parallelization.
+Paralleize the program using different OpenMP task directives.
+The solution is available in [exercise5_solution.c](./openmp/exercise5_solution.c).

 * * *
 This course is based on material developed by current and former ANU staff, including [Peter Strazdins](https://cecc.anu.edu.au/people/peter-strazdins), [Alistair Rendell](https://www.flinders.edu.au/people/alistair.rendell), [Josh Milthorpe](http://www.milthorpe.org), [Joseph John](http://josephjohn.org) and [Fred Fung](https://nci.org.au/research/people/fred-fung).